 Twitter to ban political ads worldwide on its platform

-Twitter said Wednesday it would stop accepting political advertising globally on its platform, responding to growing concerns over misinformation from politicians on social media.
+Twitter will stop accepting political advertising globally on its platform, the company said, responding to growing concerns over misinformation from politicians on social media.
 Chief executive Jack Dorsey tweeted that while internet advertising "is incredibly powerful and very effective for commercial advertisers, that power brings significant risks to politics, where it can be used to influence votes to affect the lives of millions."

-The move comes with Facebook under pressure to apply fact-checking to politicians running ads with debunked claims.
+But Social media behemoth Facebook looks unlikely to follow Twitter's lead, with CEO Mark Zuckerberg holding to his line that he would let political figures speak freely, and count on voters to judge truthfulness.
+"In a democracy, I don't think it's right for private companies to censor politicians or the news," Zuckerberg said in an earnings call with analysts, the transcript of which he posted on Facebook.

 "Additionally, it isn't fair for everyone but candidates to buy ads for issues they want to push.
 So we're stopping these too."
 Dorsey said the company took the action to head off potential problems from "machine learning-based optimization of messaging and micro-targeting, unchecked misleading information, and deep fakes."
-Twitter's move comes in contrast to the Facebook policy that allows political speech and ads to run without fact-checking on the leading social network.
+Twitter's move comes in contrast to Facebook's policy that allows political speech and ads to run without fact-checking.

-Facebook CEO Mark Zuckerberg has said political advertising is not a major source of revenue but adds that he believes it is important to allow everyone a "voice," and that banning political ads would favor incumbents.
+Zuckerberg has said political advertising is not a major source of revenue but he believes it is important to allow everyone a "voice," and banning political ads would favor incumbents.
+Ads were important to candidates and groups the media wouldn't cover, he said.
+And it would be hard to know where to draw the line, he said: "Would we really block ads for important political issues like climate change or women's empowerment?"
 Dorsey said he disagreed with Zuckerberg's assessment.

 Other initial reactions to the Twitter announcement was positive.
 "Until privately-owned social media platforms can develop and consistently enforce standards to prevent demonstrably inaccurate information in political advertising, this is the right move," said Michelle Amazeen, a Boston University professor specializing in political communication.